 2. Me-ness vs. We-ness

-Happy and successful couples tend to relate and think about stories where they work better as a unit.
+Happy and successful couples tend to relate and think about stories where they work better as a unit for a successful and long-lasting relationship.
 They believe that they are in it together and this thought is very intense to both partners.

 The clue that shows how a relationship will end is not their inability to solve an argument or a fight but the reason why they are stuck in it; which is that both partners focus on me and not we.

 3. Knowing your partner

 Detailed descriptions between a couple clearly indicate that they respect one another and continue to understand the other person’s point of view.

 For building long-lasting relationships, happy couples tend to care what their partners think, what makes them happy and this positive energy radiates in their long-lasting relationship.